uhh-lt/bbb-live-subtitles/README.md

 # Subtitling of BBB Participants
 Currently, each BBB participant is subtitled individually.
 We use Kaldi/pyKaldi for automatic speech recognition (ASR).
 Any nnet3 compatible Kaldi model can be used.
 We offer free and ready to use models for [German ASR](https://github.com/uhh-lt/kaldi-tuda-de/) and an English model is available as well.
+Also the subtitles are written into the Shared Notes and can be exported as PDF or a Word Document.

 # Installation and prerequisites:
 Tested with BigBlueButton 2.2.x, Ubuntu 20.04, Python 3.8 and [kaldi-model-server](https://github.com/uhh-lt/kaldi-model-server)